Category

 The Meaning of Life?
 Care.

-Filed in:feminism
+Filed in:Feminism

 --- “Cura (Care) was crossing a river and saw some clay.
 Thoughtfully, she took it up and began to shape it.
 Jupiter came along, and she asked him to give it spirit, which he granted.
 Then they...